clandrew/wdrp/README.md

 **Q: Sometimes, I'm seeing a small delay before my Discord Rich Presence status is updated.
 What gives?**

 A: Discord thresholds the update frequency of the status text on its side.
 The frequency is every 15 seconds.
 [See this page for more information](https://discordapp.com/developers/docs/rich-presence/how-to#updating-presence).

+**Q: Is there a way to get it to show album art?**

+A: Offhand, I don't currently know if it's possible.

 **Q: If I want to build the plugin, what type of environment do I use?**